A topic from the subject of Crystallization in Chemistry.

 Introduction

-Crystallization is a chemical process that involves the formation of solid crystals from a solution.
-It is widely used in chemistry to purify substances, separate different components of a mixture, and grow single crystals for various applications.
+Crystallization is a chemical process involving the formation of solid crystals from a solution.
+It's widely used to purify substances, separate mixture components, and grow single crystals for various applications.

 Basic Concepts